 - 1 cup thai basil

-- 3 tbsp San-J organic tamarin (GF and Non-GMO)
+- 3 tbsp San-J organic tamari (GF and Non-GMO) (You can also use Coconut Aminos)

 - 2 tbsp avocado oil